rhyslwells/Data-Archive/content/standardised/Gradient Boosting Regressor.md

 [[Boosting]]

 The `GradientBoostingRegressor` from the `sklearn.ensemble` module is a model used for regression tasks.
-It builds an [[Model Ensembling]] of [[Decision Tree]] in a sequential manner, where each tree tries to correct the errors made ==by the previous ones==.
+It builds an [[Model Ensemble]] of [[Decision Tree]] in a sequential manner, where each tree tries to correct the errors made ==by the previous ones==.
 Here’s a breakdown of the key parameters:

 1. **loss**: Specifies the loss function to optimize.
 Default is `'squared_error'`, which is the least-squares loss function.
 Other options like `'absolute_error'` can be used for robustness against outliers.